luprader/BscThesis_Biology_uibk/R/notebook.md

 The iteration over each sub extent in Europe was also parallelized with `foreach` to improve computation time.

 With this finished, model building was started.

+### 25/08/2023
+A full absence generation was run, having a runtime of ~130 min.
+The outline was improved, updating and expanding the methods to the current state of progress.